univ-of-utah-marriott-library-apple/blade_runner/README.md

 ### modify_items

 `user_actions.py` contains an unimplemented function named `modify_items()`.
 This function is called in [jss_doc.py](#auto-document-generation-and-printing).
 It appears right before the body of the document is generated.
-Its purpose is to allow the user to modify the data that appears in the document. `modify_items()` takes the `JssDoc`'s `self` as the first parameter and a list of tuples as the second parameter. `self` provides access to JAMF Pro.
+Its purpose is to allow the user to modify the data that appears in the document. `modify_items()` takes the `JssDoc`'s `self` as the first parameter and a list of tuples as the second parameter. `self` provides access to Jamf Pro.
 Each tuple in the list contains the name and value of the data to be added to the document.

 The first parameters of the standard data tuples are the following: